MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-servlet-application-to-azure-spring-cloud.md

 #### Determine whether servlet filters are used

-Inspect the `web.xml` in the application for any `<filter>` elements.
-See the [Tomcat filter documentation](https://tomcat.apache.org/tomcat-9.0-doc/config/filter.html) for a list of available filters.
+Inspect the *web.xml* file in the application for any `<filter>` elements.
+For a list of available filters, see the [Tomcat filter documentation](https://tomcat.apache.org/tomcat-9.0-doc/config/filter.html).

 ## Migration